Vendor comparisons · July 3, 2026 · 16 min read

 HubSpot's chatbot story has two layers: the old free rule-based Chatflows builder, and the newer Breeze Customer Agent — an AI agent that answers from your knowledge base and website content, cites sources, and escalates when its confidence drops.
 Because it lives inside the CRM, every conversation lands on a contact record automatically, which is the real superpower here: marketing, sales, and support see the same customer.

 The trade-offs are control and cost accounting.
-Customisation of the AI's behaviour is limited compared to dedicated platforms, and pricing involves seat fees plus HubSpot Credits plus (since April 2026) outcome-based charges for the Customer Agent — a "resolution" can be counted generously.
+Customisation of the AI's behaviour is limited compared to dedicated platforms, and pricing involves seat fees plus HubSpot Credits — the Customer Agent burns roughly 50 credits per conversation, with extra credits at about $0.01 each, so busy traffic eats the monthly allowance fast.
 If you're already paying for HubSpot, Breeze is an easy yes.
 Adopting the whole HubSpot suite just to get the chatbot rarely makes sense.

 Best for: teams already running on HubSpot CRM who want support conversations tied to contact records.